-Barry L. Ritholtz is the founder and chief investment officer of Ritholtz Wealth Management.
-Launched in 2013, RWM is a financial planning and asset management firm, with over $400 million in assets.
-The firm offers a variety of services to the investing public, including LiftOff — a low cost online-only investment site.
+Barry L. Ritholtz is the co-founder and chief investment officer of Ritholtz Wealth Management LLC.
+Launched in 2013, RWM is a financial planning and asset management firm, with over $850 million in assets under management.
+The firm offers a variety of services to the investing public, including Financial Planning and Wealth Management, as well as LiftOff — a low cost online investment site.

 “To say that Barry Ritholtz ‘pulls no punches’ is like saying that Joe Louis had a nice right cross.”-Jesse’s Café Américain

 In addition to running a wealth management and financial planning firm, Ritholtz is a frequent commentator on many financial topics.
 He was named one of the “15 Most Important Economic Journalists” in the United States, and has been called one of the 25 Most Dangerous People in Financial Media.
 He writes a daily column for Bloomberg View and previously wrote a monthly column on Personal Finance and Investing for The Washington Post.

 Ritholtz is the creator and host of Masters in Business, a popular podcast on Bloomberg Radio.
 A 90-120 minute deep dive with sone of the most important people in business and finance, the radio/podcast on iTunes, Soundcloud, and Bloomberg.
 It has quickly became one of Bloomberg’s most popular podcasts.